Relaxation can help to relieve the symptoms of stress. It can help you calm down and take a step back from a stressful situation.

 Although the cause of the anxiety won’t disappear, you will probably feel more able to deal with it once you've released the tension in your body and cleared your thoughts.

-All relaxation techniques combine breathing more deeply with relaxing the muscles.
+Many relaxation techniques combine breathing more deeply with relaxing the muscles.

 Don't worry if you find it difficult to relax at first.
 It's a skill that needs to be learned and it will come with practice.